Table of Contents

 The general procedure of the triaxial test on rocks can be listed as follows:

-The process is repeated for about three times for different values of the confining pressure.
+d.
+The process is repeated about three times for different values of the confining pressure.
 Each test provides one peak value i.e. strength on the failure envelope.

-Then, respective Mohr’s circle are drawn and the value of the internal friction angle and apparent cohesion is obtained.
+e.
+Then, respective Mohr’s circles are drawn and the value of the internal friction angle and apparent cohesion is obtained.

 3. Beam Bending Test on Rock